 Much of the methane emissions from fossil gas are emitted through incomplete flaring (burning off unwanted fossil gas) or venting (directly releasing fossil gas into the atmosphere).
 Often, companies employ these practices to get rid of so-called “associated gas” when drilling for oil, for a variety of reasons: because it is uneconomic to transport, because the producer does not have the right to sell the gas, or to avoid a pressure build-up that could cause an explosion.

-However, flaring contributes both CO2 and methane to the atmosphere.
+However, flaring contributes both carbon dioxide (CO2) and methane to the atmosphere.
 Because combustion in the flaring process is incomplete (global combustion efficiency is about 92%), some methane is emitted directly, in high concentrations.

 Enablers and barriers

-We also monitor change by tracking a critical set of 7 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 4 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

 Number of countries in the Zero Routine Flaring Initiative

-Eliminating routine flaring and venting by 2030 is necessary for a 1.5 degrees C-aligned pathway, and the Zero Routine Flaring Initiative has been endorsed by 32 countries, 3 states, 53 oil companies and 15 international development agencies.
+Eliminating routine flaring and venting by 2030 is necessary for a 1.5 degrees C-aligned pathway; the Zero Routine Flaring Initiative has been endorsed by 33 countries, 3 states, 58 oil companies and 15 international development agencies.

 Number of countries committed to the Global Methane Pledge